-Green key The key lights green if an IN point exists but is not the image you see.

-Red key The key lights red if the on-air image is at this IN point.
-This point can be entered while recording.

-Flashing (green or red) key

-In Split Audio mode, this key can be flashing green or flashing red.
-Refer to the section 11.16 'Split Audio', on page 118 for more details.

-During a Replace operation on a playlist, this key will flash red if trying to insert an IN marker on a transition, as this is not allowed.

-During an Extend operation on a timeline, this key will flash red until you jog.
+- Green key The key lights green if an IN point exists but is not the image you see. - Red key The key lights red if the on-air image is at this IN point.
+This point can be entered while recording. - Flashing (green or red) key In Split Audio mode, this key can be flashing green or flashing red.
+"Using the Split Audio Mode" on page 109 for more details. - During a Replace operation on a playlist, this key will flash red if trying to insert an IN marker on a transition, as this is not allowed. - During an Extend operation on a timeline, this key will flash red until you jog.
 At that time, it will flash green until the operation is confirmed using the CAM D key.

+Goto OUT

+When you are in CLIP mode, this key combination enables the operator to go to IN / OUT points of clips, instantly.

-4.1.6 OUT
+OUT